-A clear divide is emerging in the insurance industry.
-While most companies struggle with traditional operations, the top 15% have discovered that strategic insurance back office outsourcing delivers more than cost savings; it creates a competitive advantage.
+The top 15% of insurance companies have discovered that strategic insurance back-office outsourcing delivers more than just cost savings.
+It creates a competitive advantage.

 What makes the difference?
 It’s pretty straightforward.
 The right partners change everything.